5c0r/nmt1994.github.io/index.md

 <img width="100%" src="{{ site.url}}/assets/media/welcome.jpg" />

-My name is Tri Nguyen and I'm currently a 2nd/3rd year student in Metropolia, which is located in **Espoo, Finland**.

-Currently my major is Software Engineering, but I have a lot of interests of learning many IT-related stuff :

-- Virtualization
-- Internet of Things ( IoT )
-- Computer hardware, Software and stuffs

 This page is still in under construction and I still have not get any idea on what to write / discuss here :( Currently there are many topics that I would like to discuss , and they are on priority from top to bottom :